hamzamsalah/hamzamsalah.github.io/index.md

 [![](assets/shields/matplotlib.svg)](#)
 [![](assets/shields/seaborn.svg)](#)

-Developed a **Logistic Regression** model to proactively predict the binary risk of **Inventory Record Inaccuracy (IRI)** for retail SKUs 24 hours in advance.
-The model achieved an **F1-Score of 0.83** on the risk class (exceeding the 0.70 target) and an **AUC of 0.92**, enabling targeted inventory audits and significantly reducing operational costs.
+Developed a Logistic Regression model to proactively predict the binary risk of Inventory Record Inaccuracy (IRI) for retail SKUs 24 hours in advance.
+The model achieved an F1-Score of 0.83 on the risk class (exceeding the 0.70 target) and an AUC of 0.92, enabling targeted inventory audits and significantly reducing operational costs.

 <img src="assets/retail_iri_table.png?raw=true" />